A Complete Guide to the Wine Production Process

 Experience Affordable Premium Wine

-There you have it, winemaking in action, a bit of knowledge on sorting, crushing, pressing, fermentation, and aging!
+There you have it – the process of making wine, from sorting and crushing to fermentation and aging!
 If you’re suddenly craving a crisp wine like we are, our organic premium single-serve wines offer the perfect solution for indulging in fine wine without the worry of wasting an entire bottle.
 Explore our range of Wander + Ivy wines including Cabernet Sauvignon, Sauvignon Blanc, Red Wine Blend, Chardonnay, Rosé, Pinot Noir, and our latest addition, the Bubbles collection.
 Cheers to convenience and quality!

 Shop all of our single serve wines made with organic grapes on our online wine shop.